gazbert/bxbot/README.md

 All fields are mandatory.

 * The `botId` value is a unique identifier for the bot.
-This is used by [BX-bot UI Server](https://github.com/gazbert/bxbot-ui-server) (work in progress) to identify and route configuration updates and commands to the bot.
 Value must be an alphanumeric string.
   Underscores and dashes are also permitted.

 * The `botName` is a friendly name for the bot.
-The is used by [BX-bot UI](https://github.com/gazbert/bxbot-ui) (work in progress) to display the bot's name.
 Value must be an alphanumeric string.
 Spaces are allowed.

 * The `emergencyStopCurrency` value must be set to prevent catastrophic loss on the exchange.
   This is normally the currency you intend to hold a long position in.
 It should be set to the currency short code for the